Our global board

 Anne is Non-Executive Director and Chair of Audit Committee at Interserve, SThree and Nyrstar.
 Until 2015 Anne was CFO of BP’s Aviation Fuels business.
 During her 27 years at BP Anne gained extensive experience of global business, developing markets, risk management, internal control, compliance and strategy development in BP’s aviation, petrochemicals, trading and retail sectors.
 Anne is a fellow of the Institute of Chartered Accountants in Ireland, having working at KPMG in Ireland and Australia prior to joining BP.

 Peter Hodgson is currently a director of several ubic companies and until late 2016 the Chief Executive Officer of The Myer Family Company a privately held investment and wealth management business with offices in four states.
 Until 2008, Peter was Group Managing Director Institutional at ANZ.
 Previously he was Chief Risk Officer for two years (2005-2007) before which time he had been Head of Structured Finance.
 Prior to returning to Australia in 1997 Peter had been working in advisory and structured finance, in the United Kingdom, Asia and the US, variously at Bank of America and BZW.
 Peter has been a director of Save the Children Australia since May 2012 and became Chairman in June 2012.
-He joined the SCA/SCI Board in 2015 and he is chair of the Audit & Risk Committee.
+Peter joined the SCA/SCI Board in 2015; he is a Vice Chair, chair of the Audit & Risk Committee and the designated Whistleblowing Trustee.